 For the presentation of Roman life it is necessary to concentrate on a clearly defined time period.
 The amount of archaeological findings may be the most obvious reason for choosing a limited period of time.
 Regarding the equipment, the I. ROEMERCOHORTE OPLADEN e.
-V. focusses on the second half of the first century AD up to the early second century AD.
-This is mainly the time starting with the entering upon office of Emporer Vespasian (69 - 79 AD) followed by his sons Titus (79 - 81 AD) and Domitian (81 - 96 AD), continuing with Nerva (96 - 98 AD) and Traian (98 - 117 AD) and ending with Hadrian (117 - 138 AD).
+V. focusses on the second half of the first century AD.
+This is mainly the time starting with the entering upon office of Emporer Nero (54 - 68 AD), followed by the Flavian Emporers Vespasian (69 - 79 AD), Titus (79 - 81 AD) and Domitian (81 - 96 AD), and ending with Nerva (96 - 98 AD) and the early years of Traian (98 - 117 AD).

 This period is prescribed especially by concentraiting our presentation on the units Legio VI Victrix and Cohors VI Asturum of the province Germania inferior.
 A special fixed point of time for our group is the emporership of Titus Flavius Vespasianus (69 - 79 AD).
 Most of our reconstructed and presented equipment might have been in existence at this time.

 Even centuries after its fall, the roman army is still very often used as a topic in hollywood movies, historical novels and documentaries.
 It stayed so interesting for us today, because the roman army was the most advanced and best equipped army of its time and had to perform a wide and complex range of military and civilian tasks.
 There is a huge amount of archaeological evidences and historical sources, so we are able to reconstruct roman military equipment from the smallest nail from a sole of a caliga up to the big and complex siege engines.
 Reconstructions can be made as detailed as it is needed for using them practically and so they allow us to bring much activities of the everyday military duty back to life.